Business News Stock Market and Stock Market News Finance news - ExBulletin

 Corporate Action

-Company name Agenda company Old PV New FV Former Divisions Shared details are not present at this time. company report FV Former Rights Rights details are not available at this time.
+Company name Agenda company report FV Former Rights Details of the rights are not available at this time.
 Company name Last prize CHANGING Market cap net sales Net profit aSSETS

-The next lower targets to be watched for Nifty are around 16,500 levels in the next two weeks.
-Any withdrawal rally from here could find strong resistance around 17,200 levels, says Nagaraj Shetti of HDFC Securities.
+In the past, the Hindu IndusInd Bank group entity has partnered with many life insurance players to sell the latter insurance policies through lender branches.
+ADIA is no stranger to this sector and in recent years, major Gulf investors have been an anchor investor in the IPOs of ICICI Lombard, SBI Life Insurance, PolicyBazaar and most recently Star Health Insurance.

 Which of these youngsters will score the most runs this ipl?